pokhareldiwash2000/recipeapp/README.md

     If successful, returns a JSON object containing the filtered posts.
     If unsuccessful, returns a JSON object with a message property containing an error message.

+FIltering functionalities

+you can filter by going to api/filter/new, api/filter/most-viewed, api/filter/most-interacted, api/filter/popular, api/filter/trending

+you can also send pagination and limit as query by default page=1, limit=10